Skip to Content

 They are also grown from bulbs that must be planted in the fall to flower in the spring.
 Grape hyacinths spread very quickly, so I planted mine in pots for now.
 Here is the kind of grape hyacinth I planted.

-collage that says learn how to grow hyacinth with images of flowers
+collage of flowers that says how to grow hyacinth

 Leave a comment